enesdir/dotfiles/README.md

 ### Local configuration(dotfiles/)

-- gitignore_global - Contains global gitignores, such as OS-specific files and several compiled files
-- gitconfig - Sets several global Git variables

 Some of the used tools requires local configuration.
-Such as `git` with username and email.

-Here's the full list:

-1. `~/.gitconfig_local` to store any user-specific data
-2. `~/.shell_env_local` to store local shell config, like: usernames, passwords, tokens, `gpg` keys and so on
+### Set your enviroment

+- Before beginning, please make sure you have the following enviroment variable set.
+  We are provided example enviroment variables in root directory

+    ```shell
+    cp .env.example ~/.config/env/.env.fish
+    ```

 ## Inspiration (thanks!)